JustalK/LABORATORY-MONGODB/README.md

 - **Experience 0**: default template
 - **Experience 1**: Using the gridFs for saving file and reading file in the database
+- **Experience 2**: Using a cursor for passing through the data one by one

 ## Setting